Timeline for the day of the September 11 attacks: 1:00 p.m.

 President George W. Bush addressing reporters from Barksdale Air Force Base in Louisiana.

 President George W. Bush addressing reporters from Barksdale Air Force Base in Louisiana.

 President George W. Bush addressing reporters from Barksdale Air Force Base in Louisiana.

+1:00: DIY Network, Food Network, and HGTV suspend their programming schedules as a result of the terrorist attacks.

-1:00 (approximately): At the Pentagon, fire crews are still fighting fires.
+1:00 (approx.): At the Pentagon, fire crews are still fighting fires.
 The early response to the attack had been coordinated from the National Military Command Center, but that had to be evacuated when it began to fill with smoke.

-1:00 (approximately): Jets are scrambled from Elmendorf Air Force Base to shadow Flight 85.
+1:00 (approx.): Jets are scrambled from Elmendorf Air Force Base to shadow Flight 85.

 1:04: President Bush puts the U.S. military on high alert worldwide (known as Force Protection Condition Delta).
 Taped remarks from the President were aired from Barksdale Air Force Base, stating that "freedom itself was attacked this morning by a faceless coward and freedom will be defended."
 He also said that the "United States will hunt down and punish those responsible for these cowardly acts."
 He then leaves for a U.S. Strategic Command bunker located at Offutt Air Force Base in Bellevue, Nebraska.

+1:18: Former New York City Emergency Management director Jerome Hauer tells CBS News anchor Dan Rather of the possibility of another large building adjacent to the site of the Twin Towers collapsing.

 1:24: ATC instructs Flight 85 to change its transponder code to 7500, the universal signal for hijack, expecting that, if they had not been hijacked, the pilots would respond to that effect.
 Instead, they simply comply with the instruction, which ATC takes as confirmation that the flight has indeed been hijacked.

 1:27: Mayor Anthony A. Williams of Washington, D.C., declares a state of emergency; the District of Columbia National Guard arrives on site.

 1:35: American Airlines Flight 77 was scheduled to have landed at Los Angeles International Airport around this time.